jerydam/Revolend/README.md

 To borrow, follow the steps below (Your wallet will popup to sign the transactions):
 * Fill the details above setting the duration, amount of ETH to borrow, collateral, collateral amount, "yes if collateral is ERC20 or no if collateral is ERC721 (an NFT)", and interest rate (which is the amount of interest you will pay to any user that funds your loan).
 * Click on the "Approve" button to approve the loan transaction.
-* Proceed to create the loan by clicking on the "Create Loan" button.
+* Proceed to create the loan by clicking on the "Create Loan Request" button.
 After creating the loan, you will be automatically navigated to the Lending section where you can monitor all your created/funded loans.

 ### Lending